KABASINGAarsene/Negpod17_Farm-to-Table-_Platforms/README.md

 - Developed data structure to store and display farmer profiles and product listings.
 Created functionality to show product options and pricing to logged-in consumers.

 Optimized Performance: Backend optimizations ensure quick data loading, even as the number of farmers and products grows.

+General guide:
+When a consumer logs in to the app, they are asked for their names, and thereafter, the app displays the different products' categories to choose from along with their different pricing.